 However, I used develop using 24 hours of light a day for my cannabis plants in veg, and they grew just fine.
 24 hours of light/day provides somewhat faster growth than an 18/6 schedule because plants are getting more light to make ability.
 It’s up to you to select which light schedule is best for you.
 Both work great.

 In the vegetative stage, your job is simple.
 Cannabis plants grow fast and are tough in the vegetative stage.

-- Keep an eye out for signs of mold on your buds or leaves.
-If you see something on your leaves or buds that does not look like trichomes, you may be seeing the first signs of mold.
-A common mold looks like white powder on your leaves and is known as “Powdery White Mildew.”
+- Keep an eye out for signs and symptoms of mold on your buds or branches.
+If you see something on your leaves or buds it doesn’t look like trichomes, you may be seeing the first signs of will not.
+A common mold looks like white powder within your leaves and is well know as Powdery White Mildew.